msamendinger/spacelift-poc/README.md

 name as workspace name in stack2/main.tf.
 The id doesn't change when you rename the stack.

+### env/dev

+/env/dev is the `azure-dev` stack.
+Used to deploy to Azure.
+At the moment only one vm.
+Using federated credentials to access the Azure API.

 ### modules

 Two modules to test the module registry.
 The configuration for the modules are